Browse This Page

 |Other Ingredients: Provsolv, Pure food glaze, Avicel, Ac-Di-Sol, Compritol, Magnesium Stearate||

-(Note: Dr. Nieper required his orotate tablets to contain a food glaze in order to make certain that the supplement reached the duodenum safey and intact.
+(Note: Dr. Nieper required his orotate to contain a food glaze in order to make certain that the supplement reached the duodenum safey and intact.
 This ensures complete absorbability and usability of the supplement.
-Orotate supplements in capsule form may not perform as well as those that are protected from the acidity of the stomach.)
+Orotate supplements that are not enteric-coated form may not perform as well as those that are protected from the acidity of the stomach.)